grv1207/Graph-KB/README.md

 2. Exploring paths around a given node.
 3. Infering relations between source and target node of a given path.

-The knowledge-graph that is used to build this tool is the **UMLS dataset** which is freely available at [UMLS website](https://uts.nlm.nih.gov/home.html)
+The knowledge-graph that is used to build this tool is the **UMLS (Unified Medical Language System) dataset** which is freely available at [UMLS website](https://uts.nlm.nih.gov/home.html)

 In order to use Graph-Kb you should have:
 * Neo4j